olubisifolarin/Vue-Docs-Starlight-/src/content/docs/scaling-up/testing.md

 - [Nightwatch](https://nightwatchjs.org/) is an E2E test runner with Vue Component Testing support. [(Example Project)](https://github.com/nightwatchjs-community/todo-vue)

 - [WebdriverIO](https://webdriver.io/docs/component-testing/vue/) for cross-browser component testing that relies on native user interaction based on standardized automation.
 It can also be used with Testing Library.

+### E2E Testing​
+While unit tests provide developers with some degree of confidence, unit and component tests are limited in their abilities to provide holistic coverage of an application when deployed to production.
+As a result, end-to-end (E2E) tests provide coverage on what is arguably the most important aspect of an application: what happens when users actually use your applications.

+End-to-end tests focus on multi-page application behavior that makes network requests against your production-built Vue application.
+They often involve standing up a database or other backend and may even be run against a live staging environment.

+End-to-end tests will often catch issues with your router, state management library, top-level components (e.g. an App or Layout), public assets, or any request handling.
+As stated above, they catch critical issues that may be impossible to catch with unit tests or component tests.

+End-to-end tests do not import any of your Vue application's code but instead rely completely on testing your application by navigating through entire pages in a real browser.

+End-to-end tests validate many of the layers in your application.
+They can either target your locally built application or even a live Staging environment.
+Testing against your Staging environment not only includes your frontend code and static server but all associated backend services and infrastructure.

+#### Choosing an E2E Testing Solution​
+While end-to-end (E2E) testing on the web has gained a negative reputation for unreliable (flaky) tests and slowing down development processes, modern E2E tools have made strides forward to create more reliable, interactive, and useful tests.
+When choosing an E2E testing framework, the following sections provide some guidance on things to keep in mind when choosing a testing framework for your application.

+##### Cross-browser testing​
+One of the primary benefits that end-to-end (E2E) testing is known for is its ability to test your application across multiple browsers.
+While it may seem desirable to have 100% cross-browser coverage, it is important to note that cross browser testing has diminishing returns on a team's resources due to the additional time and machine power required to run them consistently.
+As a result, it is important to be mindful of this trade-off when choosing the amount of cross-browser testing your application needs.

+##### Faster feedback loops​
+One of the primary problems with end-to-end (E2E) tests and development is that running the entire suite takes a long time.
+Typically, this is only done in continuous integration and deployment (CI/CD) pipelines.
+Modern E2E testing frameworks have helped to solve this by adding features like parallelization, which allows for CI/CD pipelines to often run magnitudes faster than before.
+In addition, when developing locally, the ability to selectively run a single test for the page you are working on while also providing hot reloading of tests can help boost a developer's workflow and productivity.